A jet-gas interaction beyond the host galaxy: detection of a neutral hydrogen outflow at cosmic noon: Discussion

 \subsection{Comparison with low redshift jet-driven outflows}

-The detection of jet-gas interaction is not rare, usually disclosed through the alignments between radio jets and optical extended structures/emission lines \citep{tadhunter2000,martin2003}.
+The detection of jet-gas interaction is not rare, usually disclosed through the alignments between radio jets and optical extended emission lines \citep{tadhunter2000,martin2003}.
 However, the detections of jet-driven neutral hydrogen outflows are rare; see Table 1 in \cite{morganti2018}.
 Since then, further detections have been made in IRAS 10565+2448 \citep{su2023a}, SDSS J145239.38+062738.0 \citep{su2023b}, and 0731+438 in this work.
-They are mostly seen at $z<1$ and 0731+438 is the highest redshift example of these.
+They are mostly seen at $z<1$ and 0731+438 is the highest-redshift example of these.

 It is interesting to compare the outflow in 0731+438 with previous known outflows.
-We used the sources with known mass outflow rate in the Table 1 of \cite{morganti2018}, in addition to IRAS 10565+2448 \citep{su2023a} and SDSS J145239.38+062738.0 \citep{su2023b}.
-Note that some sources are detected with multi-wavelength outflows whereas others are not.
+We used the sources with a known mass outflow rate in Table 1 of \cite{morganti2018}, in addition to IRAS 10565+2448 \citep{su2023a} and SDSS J145239.38+062738.0 \citep{su2023b}.
+Note that some sources are detected with multiwavelength outflows, whereas others are not.
 For a relatively fair comparison, we only used the neutral hydrogen outflows detected with \mbox{H{\sc i}} absorption.
 For the neutral hydrogen mass outflow rate of NGC 1266, we acquired it from \cite{alatalo2011}.
 Further, for IRAS 10565+2448, we assumed $T_{\rm s} = 100$ K, which gives a neutral hydrogen mass outflow rate of $39\rm\, M_\odot\,{\rm yr}^{-1}$.
 For 0731+438, we assumed $T_{\rm s} = 100$ K and $\Omega=\pi/2$.
 Moreover, for sources with a range of reported mass outflow rates, we used the central value of the range.
 We also calculated the rest frame 1.4 GHz monochromatic luminosity of this sample with using the NASA/IPAC Extragalactic Database (NED).

-Finally, their mass outflow rate was plotted as a function of their rest frame 1.4 GHz monochromatic luminosity $P_{1.4}$ in Figure \ref{fig:pj_rl_oe}.
-It is clear that 0731+438 has the highest $P_{1.4}$ and also the largest mass outflow rate.
-In addition, it seems that sources with higher $P_{1.4}$ have larger mass outflow rate.
+Finally, their mass outflow rate is plotted as a function of their rest frame 1.4 GHz monochromatic luminosity $P_{1.4}$ in Fig. \ref{fig:pj_rl_oe}.
+It is clear that 0731+438 has the highest $P_{1.4}$ and also the highest mass outflow rate.
+In addition, it seems that sources with higher $P_{1.4}$ have a higher mass outflow rate.
 This is not surprising as in principle more powerful jets should drive more powerful outflows.
-To test it, we performed a linear fit, which gives a relation: .
-This fitting has a Kendall’s tau $p(\tau)$ of 0.149, indicating a possible correlation.
+To test it, we performed a linear fit, which gives the relation This fitting has a Kendall’s tau $p(\tau)$ of 0.149, indicating a possible correlation.